Jose Altuve Player Props: Astros vs. Rangers

 Jose Altuve At The Plate

-- Altuve is batting .275 with eight doubles, five home runs and 18 walks.
+- Altuve is hitting .265 with eight doubles, five home runs and 18 walks.

-- Altuve will look to extend his four-game hitting streak.
-He's batting .368 with two homers over the course of his last games.

-- Altuve has picked up a hit in 18 of 29 games this season, with multiple hits eight times.
+- Altuve has picked up a hit in 60% of his 30 games this year, with at least two hits in 26.7% of those games.

-- In 34.5% of his games this season, Altuve has had at least one RBI.
-He's picked up more than one in 13.8% and driven in three or more of his team's runs in two contests.

-- He has scored in 16 games this season (55.2%), including multiple runs in six games.
+- He has scored in 16 of 30 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.